java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 <a id="errors">&nbsp;</a>
 ## Dealing with Compilation Errors and Warnings

 When Eclipse detects a compilation error, the relevant lines are underlined in red.
-When hovering over the line with the error or the error icon to the left of the said line, Eclipse provides information about what went wrong and also suggests how to fix the error.
-However, in many cases there are multiple ways to get rid of the error.
+When hovering over the line with the error or the error icon to the left of the said line, Eclipse provides information about what went wrong and also suggests Quick Fixes which can fix the error.
+However, in many cases, there are multiple ways to get rid of the error.
 You need to carefully check whether the suggestions are actually matching what you want to do.
 After all, IDEs cannot predict your intent.

 [![Compilation error due to calling a non-existing method](/assets/images/eclipse/compilation_error.png)](/assets/images/eclipse/compilation_error.png)